ammarhakim/gkyl-doc/source/gkyl/App/Collisions/collisionModels.rst

 In Gkeyll we currently have two different collision operators for use in kinetic models: the Bhatnagar–Gross–Krook (BGK) and the Dougherty operators.
 We referred to the latter as the LBO for the legacy of Lenard-Bernstein.
-It implementation in Gkeyll is detailed in [Hakim2020]_ [Francisquez2020]_.
+Its implementation in Gkeyll is detailed in [Hakim2020]_ [Francisquez2020]_.

 .. contents::